An introduction to decoupling and harmonic analysis over $\mathbb{Q}_p$: Introduction

 \end{thm} Once again by interpolation, it suffices to prove that $D_{6, \F}(\delta) \lsm_{q, \vep} \delta^{-\vep}$.
 The proof we follow is the efficient congruencing inspired proof of parabola decoupling over $\R$ due to myself in \cite{Li18}.
 Following the proofs of the Main Conjecture in Vinogradov's Mean Value Theorem using the harmonic analysis method of decoupling by Bourgain, Demeter, and Guth in \cite{BDG} and the number theoretic method of efficient congruencing by Wooley \cite{WooleyNested}, it is an interesting question to determine how these two methods are related.
 This study led to new proofs of decoupling for the parabola \cite{Li18}, cubic moment curve \cite{GLY19}, and the degree $k$ moment curve \cite{GLYZK}, corresponding to \cite[Section 4.3]{Pierce}, \cite{HB-Cubic}, and \cite{WooleyNested}, respectively.
 See also \cite{CDGJLM} for proof of decoupling for fractal sets on the parabola which was inspired from efficient congruencing for ellipsephic sets \cite{Biggs19}.
 Additionally see \cite{CHLMRY} for an interpretation into decoupling of a classical argument (see for example \cite[Chapter 5]{V} or \cite[Theorem 13]{Tao254A}) that gave partial progress towards the Main Conjecture in Vinogradov's Mean Value Theorem.

 This paper is organized as follows: In Sections \ref{qpfacts} and \ref{moregeom}, we review the needed facts for $\F$ that are relevant to our paper.
 In particular, in Section \ref{moregeom}, we state the version of the locally constant property/wavepacket decomposition that we will use.
-In Section \ref{basics}, we show that Theorem \ref{main} is sharp, prove an interpolation theorem that allows use to reduce Theorem \ref{main} to just showing the $p = 6$ case, and show that Theorem \ref{main} is strong enough to imply an estimate for $K(N)$ in \eqref{kndef}.
+In Section \ref{basics}, we show that Theorem \ref{main} is sharp up to the $\vep$ in the exponent, prove an interpolation theorem that allows use to reduce Theorem \ref{main} to just showing the $p = 6$ case, and show that Theorem \ref{main} is strong enough to imply an estimate for $K(N)$ in \eqref{kndef}.
 In Section \ref{l2l6pf}, we prove $D_{6, \F}(\delta) \lsm_{q, \vep} \delta^{-\vep}$ save for one key step (Proposition \ref{keystep1}).
 Finally, in Section \ref{fiveproofs}, we give five different proofs of Proposition \ref{keystep1}.